zsxkib/cog-mmaudio/docs/TRAINING.md

 ## Preparing Audio-Text Features

 We have prepared some example data in `training/example_audios`.
-We first need to run `training/partition_clips` to partition each audio file into clips.
+First, run `training/partition_clips` to partition each audio file into clips.
-Then, we run the `training/extract_audio_training_latents.py` script, which will extract the audio and text features and save them as a `TensorDict` with a `.tsv` file containing metadata on the disk.
+Then, run the `training/extract_audio_training_latents.py` which extracts each clip's audio and text features and saves them as a `TensorDict` with a `.tsv` file containing metadata on the disk.

-To run this script:
+To partition the audio files:

 ```bash
 python training/partition_clips.py